 It is a free open source video editing software with an easy-to-use interface.
 Features like unlimited layers and tracks, time-mapping, real-time previews, trimming, snapping, clip resizing, curve-based keyframe animations etc. It offers more than enough features for free software.

 VideoPad is a simple video editing software for beginners, maybe not suitable for professional use.
 It has features like 3D Video Editing, Sound Effects and pre-made transitions Library, Reduce Camera Shakes and Multiple Resolutions export support.

-Freemake is a free video converter which is used to convert and alter video that can modify and convert videos, embed videos to websites, extract audio from video clips simply and fast.
-It supports above 500 video file formats and is multiple audio and image file formats compatible for the sake of slideshows and video clips creation.
+Freemake is a free video converter that is used to convert and alter videos that can modify and convert videos, embed videos to websites, and extract audio from video clips simply and fast.
+It supports above 500 video file formats and is compatible with multiple audio and image file formats for slideshows and video clip creation.

 Why Video Editing Matters Nowadays?

-If videos aren’t a primary focus of your content marketing plan, the probability is its soon going to be certain!
-Every next production is turning into a video-based content, be it content marketers or SEOs.
+If videos aren’t a primary focus of your content marketing plan, the probability is it's soon going to be certain!
+Every next production is turning into video-based content, be it content marketers or SEOs.

 Around 50% of the content marketers are using Facebook and YouTube channels for the sake of video distribution since online activity spent on watching videos is 50%.

 Moreover, by 2021, video is going to be projected to account for more than 80% out of all internet traffic.